-German New Medicine (GNM) is based on the findings of medical doctor Ryke Geerd Hamer.
+German New Medicine (GNM) is based on the findings of Dr. med.
+Ryke Geerd Hamer.
 Dr. Hamer received his medical degree in 1961 from the University of Tuebingen, Germany.
 He is specialized in internal medicine and practiced at different University clinics in Germany.
 Dr. Hamer also shared a medical practice with his wife, Sigrid.
 Together they raised four children.

 The 18th of August 1978 was, in Dr. Hamer's own words, the darkest day of his life.
 On that day, Dr. Hamer received the shocking news that his oldest son Dirk had been accidentally shot.
 Dirk died four months later in his father's arms.

 Shortly after Dirk's death, Dr. Hamer was diagnosed with testicular cancer.
 Since he had never been seriously ill, he immediately assumed that the development of his cancer could be directly related to the tragic loss of his son.